redhat-developer/broken-link-checks/README.md

 =============================

 ## Summary
 This repository contains the quality checks for the red hat developers [website](https://developers.redhat.com).

-These checks include, but are not limited to broken link checking using [blinkr](https://github.com/RubyGemTSL/blinkr) for the website and [dcp-checker](https://github.com/redhat-developer/dcp-checker) for search our content provider (dcp).
+These checks include, but are not limited to broken link checking using [blinkr](https://github.com/RubyGemTSL/blinkr) for the developers website.

-## Reports
+## Report

-### Website Broken link checks
-For the latest website broken link report please view it [here](https://redhat-developer.github.io/broken-link-checks/report/blinkr.html).
+The latest broken link report can be found [here](https://redhat-developer.github.io/broken-link-checks/report/blinkr.html).

-### DCP Broken links
-For the latest DCP broken link report please view it [here](https://redhat-developer.github.io/broken-link-checks/report/dcp-report.html).